Investigations

 Test

-A mammographic finding in one breast of clustered microcalcifications and absence of a soft-tissue abnormality indicates ductal carcinoma in situ (DCIS).
+At routine mammographic screening (which may comprise digital breast tomosynthesis [three-dimensional mammography] alongside conventional two-dimensional mammography), a finding of clustered microcalcifications in one breast, and absence of a soft-tissue abnormality, indicates ductal carcinoma in situ (DCIS).
 Calcifications may be linear, branching, or bizarre in comedo DCIS.
-Noncomedo DCIS may not be calcified or may present as fine granular powdery calcifications.
+Non-comedo DCIS may not be calcified or may present as fine granular powdery calcifications.

 Lobular carcinoma in situ (LCIS) does not have classic mammographic findings.